Our Team

 Deakin Business School

 Carol is a registered psychologist with a master in Industrial/Organisational Psychology.
-She has over 14 years’ experience in the field working in both public and private sector organisations.
+She has over 17 years’ experience in the field working in both public and private sector organisations.
 Practical research work she has conducted whilst working in industry include the design, implementation, analyses and reporting of multiple employee engagement, leadership development, organisational culture, and workplace bullying surveys.
-During her time with Deakin Business School, she has contributed towards research projects involving integrated approaches to workplace mental health interventions.
+During her time with Deakin Business School, she has led research and consulting projects involving integrated approaches to workplace mental health interventions.
 As an experienced organisational development and strategic HR professional, she has worked both as an internal specialist in organisations like Australia Post, Victorian State Department of Education & Training, ME Bank, HESTA; and as an external HR consultant at organisations like Evaluation Solutions and Right Management Consultants.
 She has a Project Management certification from the Australian Institute of Management, and combines lean and agile principles in managing projects.
 She is a Mental Health First Aid practitioner and accredited in the Mayer-Sallovey-Caruso Emotional Intelligence Test (MSCEIT).

 Professor Andrew Noblet